allen-liaoo/Lojic/README.md

 ### Supported Parenthesis
 > (), {}, []

+The opening parenthesis does not have to be the same type as the closing parenthesis.
+For example, `(A&B]->C` is identical to `(A&B)->C`.

 ### Format
-Atoms (propositions or operands) must be alphabetic or numeric.
-There are no length limits to atoms.
+The name of atoms (propositions or operands) must be alphabetic or numeric.
+There cannot be whitespaces or special characters.
+There are no length limits to their names.

+The lexer automatically converts all logical connectives to their official symbols and all parenthesis to the standard type `()`.

 ### Todo List
-- [ ] Debug lexer (location tracking, error handling)
+- [x] Debug lexer (location tracking, error handling)
+- [ ] - [ ] Finish parser (precedence climbing + recursively descent to build tree)
-- [ ] T, F 0, 1,
+- [ ] T, F, 0, 1
 - [ ] Javadocs
-- [ ] Finish parser (precedence climbing + recursively descent to build tree)
 - [ ] Formula Tree
 - [ ] TruthTable